Question: What do you use for time keeping at sea? If you use a wristwatch then which one?

 - Water resistance, for reasons that should be obvious!

-Looking at that lengthy list of requirements, I wouldn’t blame you for expecting our time keeper of choice to be an extremely expensive watch advertised in glossy magazines by the likes of André Agassiz; however, we (and our banker) are happy to report that it’s a lowly Timex Ironman 30-Lap that retails for a whopping $35.00 (at discount), costing us a total of $105.00 when we buy one for each of us, along with a spare.
+Looking at that lengthy list of requirements, I wouldn’t blame you for expecting our time keeper of choice to be an extremely expensive watch advertised in glossy magazines by the likes of André Agassiz; however, we (and our banker) are happy to report that it’s a lowly Timex Ironman 30-Lap that retails for less than Cad$100.

 I would add to your requirements: Analog hands with glow in the dark feature so it’s easy to read the time at a glance.
 My IronMan is 4 years old and has hands as well as digital features.